Double-mindedness

-Double-mindedness is a concept used in the philosophy and theology of the Danish philosopher Søren Kierkegaard (1813–1855) as insincerity, egoism, or fear of punishment.
+Double-mindedness is a concept used in the philosophy and theology of the Danish philosopher Søren Kierkegaard as insincerity, egoism, or fear of punishment.
 The term was used in the Bible in the Epistle of James.
 Kierkegaard developed his own systematic way to try to detect double-mindedness in himself.

-In Kierkegaard
+Søren Kierkegaard

-Kierkegaard asked himself: Do I want to be a Christian or not?
+Kierkegaard asked himself: "Do I want to be a Christian or not?
 Do I want to be a preacher or not?
 Do I want to be a teacher or not?
-Do I want to get married or not?
-All these questions have to do with the future.
-Many were willing to give him advice but he felt the decision was ultimately his own.
-Individuals fear making a decision because of external opposition but this need not stop one from making a decision so long as one has the capacity to learn through experience whether the decision was a good decision for one's self.
+Do I want to get married or not?"
+Many people were willing to give him advice, but he felt the decision was ultimately his own.
+He believed individuals fear making a decision because of external opposition, but this need not stop one from making a decision, as long as one has the capacity to learn through experience whether the decision was a good one.

-David F. Swenson was born in Sweden October 29, 1876 and his family moved to America in 1882.
-He became a professor of philosophy at the University of Minnesota in 1917 and was very interested in the writings of Søren Kierkegaard.
-He ended up translating many of his books into English.
-At the time, America's human population was increasing and the same question asked in the Psalms was asked by people like David Swenson: "How shall we sing the Lord's song in a strange land?"
-(Psalms 137:4).
-Below are several quotes from Kierkegaard's book, Upbuilding Discourses in Various Spirits, published on March 13, 1847 where he tried to answer that question.